tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/state_ops.md

 If you want to change the shape of a variable later you have to use an `assign` Op with `validate_shape=False`.

-Just like any `Output`, variables created with `Variable()` can be used as inputs for other Ops in the graph.
-Additionally, all the operators overloaded for the `Output` class are carried over to variables, so you can also add nodes to the graph by just doing arithmetic on variables.
+Just like any `Tensor`, variables created with `Variable()` can be used as inputs for other Ops in the graph.
+Additionally, all the operators overloaded for the `Tensor` class are carried over to variables, so you can also add nodes to the graph by just doing arithmetic on variables.

 ```python